One thing that confuses many people is – “what does Pulse mean on a blender?”

 Yes, pulsing is definitely a good feature to have on a blender.

-The purpose of the pulse button is to help you control blending time; it allows you to blend your ingredients for few seconds only.
+The purpose of the pulse function is to help you control blending time; it allows you to blend your ingredients for few seconds only.

 This way you retain the texture of your food without over blending them into a smooth puree – this will help keep all the nutrients intact.

-The pulse button gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.
+The pulse setting gives you the ability to switch from a constant stream of pureeing into a pulsed mode, which is useful for mixing and grinding ingredients without having to stop your device.

-It is a common misconception that using the pulse feature on your blender will make it work better.
+It is a common misconception that using the pulse button in blender will make it work better.
 While there are times when you may want to use this feature, you should avoid using it all the time.

 1. For example, if you’re making salsa and you don’t want it to turn out too soupy or runny, then the pulse button on the blender can help.
 You would put all your ingredients in and pulsate them for just a few seconds until they reach the right consistency.

-2. The pulse button is an excellent feature for food processing and can also be used to add the last of your ingredients into soups.
-When I make soups, I will use the pulse button to add anything that might need a quick chop before being blended into soup or liquified by other cooking methods.
+2. The pulse setting is an excellent feature for food processing and can also be used to add the last of your ingredients into soups.
+When I make soups, I will use the pulse function to add anything that might need a quick chop before being blended into soup or liquified by other cooking methods.

 For more details on working of a blender, visit – https://blendinggadgets.com/how-does-blender-work/